 Since retained earnings (the funds that remain after the corporation pays taxes) are distributed as dividends to the shareholders, this will count as personal income and each shareholder will be taxed depending on their marginal tax rate.

-To avoid double taxation, the tax rate is usually reduced where dividends are paid to shareholders.
+To avoid double taxation, the tax rate is usually reduced and dividends are paid to shareholders.

 If you are not sure how to go about this, arrange to speak with a professional tax accountant or a property management company in Toronto.
 Special rules may be able to be applied to your business, so you want to get extra eyes on your setup.

 Generally, when acquiring rental property(s), always take note of the fact that you can utilize different structures and that each has its benefits and drawbacks.
 Determining what structure will work for you will depend on your situation as an investor.